NZHeaven/EntraCAEasyClone/README.md

 ### Module Member: Import-CAPolicies
 #### Description
-The Import-CAPolicies PowerShell module function is designed to simplify the process of importing Conditional Access Policies into Microsoft 365.
-This function allows you to import policies from JSON files and perform checks to avoid duplicate policy names.
-It uses Microsoft Graph API to add the policies to the target environment.
+This function allows you to import policies from JSON files and by default will perform checks to avoid duplicate policys getting created.

 Cmdlet Usage
 ```